angular/angular/aio/content/guide/angular-package-format.md

 1. They define the granularity at which code can be lazily loaded.

     Many modern build tools are only capable of "code splitting" \(aka lazy loading\) at the ES Module level.
-    Since the Angular Package Format uses primarily a single "flat" ES Module per entrypoint, this means that most build tooling will not be able to split code in a single entrypoint into multiple output chunks.
+    Since the Angular Package Format uses primarily a single "flat" ES Module per entrypoint, this means that most build tooling should not be able to split code in a single entrypoint into multiple output chunks.

 The general rule for APF packages is to use entrypoints for the smallest sets of logically connected code possible.
 For example, the Angular Material package publishes each logical component or set of components as a separate entrypoint - one for Button, one for Tabs, etc.